cmoesel/eslint-8547/README.md

 This project was created using the `create-react-app` command, and eslint was configured using the `eslint --init` command, specifying the AirBnB extension.
 After that, the `yarn` command was run to update `yarn.lock` with changes that `eslint --init` made to the `package.json` file.
 Finally, a few minor tweaks to dependency versions were made to resolve some issues w/ incompatible versions installed by `eslint --init`.
 See the commits for the play-by-play.

-Here's how to reproduce the problem described in the bugs above.
+# Versions

+Operating System: macOS Sierra 10.12.4
+Node: v6.6.0
+NPM: 3.10.3
+Yarn: 0.23.4

+# Data

+If you're a npm or yarn guru, maybe you just want to see the differences between the resulting `node_modules` folders.
+OK!
+Check out the [npm_data](npm_data) and [yarn_data](yarn_data) folders.
+There I've checked in the results from `npm ls` and `yarn list`, as well as the entire contents of the respective `node_modules` folders.

+# Reproducing

+If you like tinkering, or don't believe me and want to see it for yourself (!), the instructions below describe how to reproduce this problem.

-# Clone this repository
+## Clone this repository

 You're on Github.
 Hopefully you know how to do this.

-# NPM Install and Run ESLint
+## NPM Install and Run ESLint

 **Run `npm install`**